Rndynt/WealthWiseApp/replit.md

 **Fixed Issues**:
 - Resolved "vite: not found" error by moving vite to dependencies and using npx commands
+- Fixed "Cannot find package 'vite'" error by using NODE_ENV=production for build
-- Updated netlify.toml to use direct npx commands instead of npm scripts
+- Updated netlify.toml to use direct npx commands and sed post-processing for asset paths
 - Fixed devDependencies installation issue in Netlify production environment
+- Automated asset path correction from "/WealthWise/assets/" to "/assets/" for Netlify compatibility

 ## User Preferences
 Preferred communication style: Simple, everyday language.